 MS/TP and EIO networks have an assembly of two isolation bulbs located near the network terminals.
 Normally the bulbs are not illuminated.
-One or both bulbs illuminated indicates that the network is improperly phased (the ground potential of the controller/module is not the same as on other controllers/modules on the network).
+If one or both bulbs are illuminated, it indicates the network is improperly phased (the ground potential of the controller/module is not the same as on other controllers/ modules on the network).